imbo/imbo/docs/usage/configuration.rst

 The database driver you decide to use is responsible for storing metadata and basic image information, like width and height for example.
 Imbo ships with some different implementations that you can use.
 Remember that you will not be able to switch the driver whenever you want and expect all data to be automatically transferred.
 Choosing a database driver should be a long term commitment unless you have migration scripts available.

 In the sample configuration file the :ref:`default-database-driver` storage driver is used.
-Which database driver to use is specified in the ``driver`` part of the ``database`` array in the configuration file.
-The driver can be specified in two different ways:
+Which database driver to use is specified in the ``database`` key in the configuration array:

-1) By specifying the fully qualified class name of the database driver to use, along with parameters that will be passed to the constructor of the driver:

 .. code-block:: php
     :linenos: